antaldaniel/reprex/content/home/welcome.md

 <br>

-The `Reprex` is a Netherlands-based data science startup founded in 2020.
-We help to decrease the inequalities caused by big data and AI, and we thrive to make an impact on the UN SDG agenda. </br>
-We are finalists in The Hague Innovators Award 2022 competition.
+`Reprex` is a Netherlands-based AI and automation company founded in 2020.
+We build data-sharing spaces and knowledge bases that feed AI systems with trustworthy data and guardrails so their outcomes are reliable, explainable, and aligned with human oversight.
+Our solutions support back-office operations, CAPEX planning, research automation, and market analysis.
+Growing out of the Yes!Delft incubator and recognised with several innovation awards, we work internationally while advancing the UN Sustainable Development Goals (SDGs).